RamaLingeswaraRao950/Task-Manager/README.md

-Designed to help users organize and manage their tasks efficiently by categorizing them into three priority levels:High, Medium, Low.
-This intuitive tool ensures that users can focus on what matters most and keep track of their to-dos with ease.
+Designed to help users organize and manage their tasks efficiently by categorizing them into three priority levels:  High, Medium, Low.
+Ensures that users can focus on what matters most and keep track of their tasks with ease.

 ***Features :***  Task Input, Priority Selection, Add Task, Task Display, Delete Task.